ablancoj/privacy-course/_build/html/_sources/databases.md

 # Privacy in databases

+### Protecting Structured Data: From Tables to Queries

+Structured data, such as that collected in surveys or administrative databases, can often be transformed into tabular outputs for publication or analysis.
+Even aggregated tables, however, can leak sensitive information if small groups or unique combinations of attributes are disclosed.
+To mitigate this, statistical disclosure control (SDC) techniques modify or withhold risky cells.

+Common SDC methods include:

+- Cell suppression, where small or sensitive counts are omitted, often with complementary suppression to prevent deduction from totals.

+- Controlled rounding or adjustment, which slightly modifies numerical values to obscure exact counts while preserving overall consistency.

+- Interval reporting, which replaces exact values with ranges (e.g., “between 3 and 7 cases”).

+- Noise addition, which introduces random perturbations calibrated to protect individual contributions.

+The objective is to balance disclosure risk, i.e., the probability that an individual can be inferred, with information loss.
+Tabular data protection demonstrates that even aggregate statistics require careful anonymization to maintain confidentiality.

+When users can query data directly, as in queryable databases, new risks arise.
+Repeated or overlapping queries can reconstruct individual information.
+To prevent this, systems employ:

+Query restriction, refusing queries that affect too few records.

+Query camouflage, returning generalized intervals instead of precise numbers.

+Query perturbation, adding noise to query results.

+The last approach leads to differential privacy (DP)—a formal framework ensuring that the inclusion or exclusion of any single individual’s data has negligible impact on the output.
+DP quantifies privacy through a parameter ε (epsilon): smaller ε means stronger protection but greater noise.
+Differential privacy has become a global standard, applied in government censuses and major technology platforms.
+Its conceptual ancestor, randomized response, introduced in the 1960s, uses randomness in survey answers to protect individuals while allowing valid statistical estimates—an intuitive early form of privacy-preserving data collection.

+4. Microdata Anonymization

+When individual-level data must be shared for research or statistical purposes, microdata anonymization transforms quasi-identifiers to prevent re-identification.
+The foundational model, k-anonymity, ensures that each record is indistinguishable from at least k–1 others.
+Extensions like l-diversity and t-closeness strengthen protection by maintaining diversity and distributional similarity in sensitive attributes, thus limiting attribute disclosure.

+Anonymization methods can be:

+Non-perturbative, preserving data correctness but reducing precision through generalization and suppression.

+Perturbative, introducing controlled randomness (e.g., data swapping, noise addition, or synthetic data generation).

+Risk–utility analysis guides the process: increasing privacy (higher k or tighter t) usually decreases analytical value, and the optimal balance depends on the use context.
+Microdata anonymization remains essential in health, social, and economic research, bridging classical statistical methods and modern privacy frameworks like differential privacy.

+5. Privacy in Unstructured Data

+Unstructured data—images, text, video, location traces, genomic sequences—poses unique challenges because identifiers are embedded in complex content rather than explicit fields.

+For images, privacy risks arise from both content (faces, objects, backgrounds) and metadata (timestamps, GPS, device signatures).
+Common protections include blurring, pixelation, and masking, complemented by metadata cleaning.
+Newer methods use adversarial perturbations that fool face-recognition systems without perceptibly altering the image.
+In medicine, anonymization focuses on DICOM metadata removal and obscuring embedded text rather than modifying image content.

+For textual data, privacy-enhancing NLP tools automatically detect and mask names, dates, and other sensitive terms using Named Entity Recognition (NER).
+Redaction can be performed by deletion or generalization; however, excessive sanitization may compromise semantic meaning.
+Synthetic text generation using large language models can provide an alternative by rewriting sensitive passages without reproducing original identifiers.

+Location and genomic data pose especially high re-identification risks, as they are inherently unique.
+Location privacy is achieved through spatial and temporal generalization or the addition of noise, while genetic data typically relies on controlled access rather than anonymization, since true de-identification is infeasible.

+Unstructured data anonymization thus combines content editing, metadata sanitization, and increasingly AI-assisted generation to balance privacy and utility in multimedia and textual information.

+6. Privacy in Machine Learning

+Machine learning systems amplify privacy challenges by processing vast, diverse datasets to extract predictive patterns.
+These models can unintentionally memorize or reveal sensitive data, creating new categories of attacks:

+Membership inference attacks, which determine whether a given record was part of the training set.

+Attribute inference, which deduces hidden features about individuals.

+Model inversion and reconstruction, which regenerate approximate training examples.

+Data poisoning, where malicious inputs alter the model or cause targeted leaks.

+Mitigations span multiple layers:

+Differentially Private Stochastic Gradient Descent (DP-SGD) injects noise during training to guarantee that model parameters reveal little about any single data point.

+Federated learning keeps data local and aggregates updates across devices, often combined with secure aggregation and DP to prevent server-side inference.

+Cryptographic computation (SMPC, homomorphic encryption) enables joint training or inference across institutions without sharing raw data.

+Regularization and access control reduce overfitting and limit adversarial probing.

+These approaches operationalize privacy by design in AI: models are trained and deployed under quantifiable privacy constraints rather than relying on post hoc anonymization.

+7. Machine Unlearning and the Right to Be Forgotten

+Privacy protection does not end when training concludes.
+Under the GDPR’s right to erasure, individuals may request that their data—and its influence—be removed from systems.
+Machine unlearning addresses this requirement by designing models capable of “forgetting” specific training samples efficiently, without full retraining.

+Unlearning methods include:

+Selective retraining, recomputing only affected components (e.g., trees in ensembles).

+Influence-based rollback, estimating and reversing each record’s contribution to model parameters.

+Gradient ascent unlearning, which counteracts the learned effect of deleted data.

+Partitioned or modular training, designing models that can forget data partitions by design.

+Certified unlearning frameworks aim to provide verifiable guarantees that a model behaves as if specific data were never used, bridging AI practice with legal accountability.
+This capability embodies the ultimate stage of privacy by design—systems that can both learn and forget responsibly.

+8. Conclusion: The Continuum of Privacy by Design

+Across these domains—structured, unstructured, and machine-learned data—the core challenge remains constant: balancing information utility with individual privacy.
+From risk assessment and anonymization to differential privacy and unlearning, each technique represents a step along a continuum from prevention to accountability.

+Privacy by design is thus not a single technology but an ecosystem of principles, methods, and tools.
+It integrates cryptography, statistics, and artificial intelligence into a coherent discipline: privacy engineering.
+As data-driven systems grow more pervasive and autonomous, this discipline ensures that technological innovation remains aligned with ethical responsibility and human dignity.

 Anonymization of structured databases is one of the central technical methods for protecting personal data while preserving its analytical or statistical value.
 Structured data, such as that stored in relational databases or spreadsheets, consists of well-defined attributes arranged in rows and columns—each row representing an individual and each column representing an attribute (such as age, income, or medical condition).
 These datasets are the foundation of much statistical, social, and biomedical research, yet they also pose serious privacy risks because individuals can often be identified or their attributes inferred, even after direct identifiers have been removed.
 The purpose of anonymization is to transform such data so that it can be used, published, or shared with third parties without revealing or allowing the inference of personal information.

 To understand how anonymization works, it is essential to distinguish between different types of data attributes.
 Direct identifiers are attributes that uniquely identify a person on their own—such as a name, personal identification number, email address, or phone number.
 These are typically removed entirely in any anonymization process.
 Quasi-identifiers (or indirect identifiers) are attributes that do not identify an individual by themselves but can do so when combined with other information.
 Common examples include combinations of birth date, postal code, and gender, which have been shown to uniquely identify large portions of a population when cross-referenced with external data sources.
 Confidential attributes are those that are sensitive in nature, such as salary, medical diagnosis, or political opinion; these are not used to identify individuals but must be protected against disclosure.
 Finally, non-confidential attributes are those that carry little privacy risk and can typically be retained as-is.